 Pursuant to a law dated January 27, 2011 and the AFEP-MEDEF Code, the Board of Directors has taken the initiative to better balance the women and men representation in the Board.
-As of the date of the present report, with four women on the board out of twelve directors, the number of women in the Board is exceeding 30%.
+As a result, Ms. Kathleen Sendall was appointed as Director of the Company by the shareholders' meeting held on May 5, 2010, Ms. Gilberte Lombard and Ms. Hilde Myrberg by the shareholders' meeting held on May 4, 2011 and Ms. Agnès Lemarchand was coopted by the Board of Directors on September 21, 20123.
+The number of women in the Board is now exceeding 30%.

-1.3.
+I.3.
 Activity of the Board of Directors:

-1. Role of the Board of Directors:
+Role of the Board of Directors: